iverzh/coripple-prediction/README.md

 ### PreprocessPrediction.m
 inputs:
 - unit cell array
-- rippleStats.m ripple detection output
+- rippleStats.mat ripple detection output
-- the output folder containing all resutls from ComputeCoRippleCCGs.m
+- the output folder containing all resutls from *ComputeCoRippleCCGs.m*
 - RBphaseAll ripple band phase matrix.
 output:
 - **rippStats** structure containing preprocessed data during co-ripples and **nullStats** containing the same for control condition.
 The most relevant fields of the output structure are: